View a printable pdf of the whole lesson here.

 Enough printed copies of the text passage for each student to have her or his own copy.
 Links to suggested texts are:

-Students should have their own pen or pencil for annotating the text.
+Students should have their own pen or pencil for completing the Earth Systems Diagram.

 For each group: